bmwcarit/ramses-composer-docs/complex_import/manual.md

 ![](./docs/node_params.png)

-Since this example uses transparent objects which are order-dependent, you need a deterministic ordering mechanics to ensure consistent rendering.
-Select the MainRenderLayer object in the Resources menu and choose the option 'Scene graph order' in the `Render Order` field:
+Since this example uses transparent objects which are order-dependent, you need a deterministic order to ensure consistent rendering.
+Select the MainRenderLayer object in the Resources menu and choose the option `Scene graph order` in the `Render Order` field:

 ![](./docs/render_order.png)